Daily Flight Stories

 The “Black Sheep” of the von Rosens

-When World War II broke out, Count von Rosen purchased three aircraft to donate to the Finnish Air Force — one Douglas DC-2 (DO-1) and two Koolhoven FK.52 (KO-129 and KO-130).
+When World War II broke out, in an effort to bolster Finnish independence, Count von Rosen purchased three aircraft to donate to the Finnish Air Force — one Douglas DC-2 (DO-1) and two Koolhoven FK.52 (KO-129 and KO-130).
 He converted the Douglas DC-2 to a bomber and then volunteered to fly it in Finland’s air force, where he was commissioned a Lieutenant.
 He dropped bombs on advancing Soviet troops during the Continuation War before leaving for England.
 In London, he signed up as a volunteer for the Royal Air Force.
-Due to his family’s relationship with Hermann Göring, he was rejected.
-He returned to KLM and flew the London to Lisbon route, which sometimes was at risk from Nazi interception.
-Meanwhile, his Dutch wife joined the Dutch resistance and fought against the Nazis — sadly, she was killed during the war.
+Due to his family’s relationship with Hermann Göring, however, he was rejected.
+He returned to KLM and flew its London to Lisbon route, which sometimes was at risk from Nazi interception.
+Meanwhile, his Dutch wife joined the Dutch resistance and fought against the Nazis.
+Whereas he survived the war unscathed, she was killed by the Nazis.

 Flying for the United Nations

 After the end of World War II, he returned to a newly liberated and independent Ethiopia and helped organize its new air force, training its pilots.
-When the Swede Dag Hammarskjöld became the second Secretary General of the United Nations, Carl Gustaf von Rosen served as his personal pilot, a role he performed perfectly.
-Sadly, with von Rosen grounded from temporary illness, the Secretary General flew to the Congo for peace negotiations with another pilot.
-Tragically, the plane crashed some miles from the runway (sabotage has always been suspected).
+When Sweden’s Dag Hammarskjöld became the second Secretary General of the United Nations, Carl Gustaf von Rosen served as his personal pilot, a role he performed perfectly.
+Sadly, on the day it might have most mattered, von Rosen was grounded from a temporary illness — the Secretary General flew to the Congo for peace negotiations with another pilot and tragically, the plane crashed some miles from the runway (sabotage has always been suspected).

-In 1969, Count von Rosen would again take up an activist role, this time during the Biafran conflict, which pitted Nigeria against one of its breakaway provinces.
-The Nigerian government attempted to economically strangle Biafra.
+In 1969, Count von Rosen would again take up an activist role, this time during the Biafran conflict that pitted Nigeria against one of its breakaway provinces.
+The Nigerian government attempted to strangle Biafra by imposing an economic blockade on the region.
 The result was mass starvation.
 The sight of emaciated and dying children brought von Rosen to action.
 First, he flew aid missions, at least once flying to Biafra at wave-top height to avoid detection.
 While in country, he saw the Soviet-backed Nigerian Air Force bombing and strafing civilian villages at will.
 Rejecting such brutality, he decided to personally intervene.

 Count von Rosen’s Biafran Air Force

-Once again, Count von Rosen would take action in ways that few others would have considered.
+Once again, Count von Rosen would take action in a way that few others would have considered.
 He returned to Sweden and acquired five Saab Malmö MFI-9B trainers, a piston-engine aircraft.
-He had the planes converted for ground attack missions by mounting machine guns and affixing pods for 12 French-made 68mm rockets under the wings (six on each side).
-Green paint schemes and other modifications were completed in Gabon.
+He had the planes converted for ground attack missions.
+This involved mounting machine guns and affixing pods for 12 French-made 68mm rockets under the wings (six on each side).
+Green paint schemes and other modifications were completed once the planes were shipped to Gabon.
 As the commander of the Biafran Air Force (or BAF, as he called it), von Rosen recruited two other Swedish pilots plus an ex-RCAF veteran pilot named Lynn Garrison, as well as two local Biafran pilots.
-Together, these men would fly the planes in combat — they would face a vastly superior Soviet-armed Nigerian air force.
+Together, these men would fly the planes in combat.
+In doing so, they would face a vastly superior Soviet-armed Nigerian air force.

 On May 22, 1969, von Rosen’s attack planes launched their first mission.
 He called his planes, “the Biafran Babies” after the children who were dying from the Nigerian government’s indiscriminate bombings.
 His BAF aircraft achieved complete tactical surprise, ambushing the Nigerian fighter jets on the ground.
 In that mission and the many that would follow over the next three months, they would destroy four MiG-17s, a Heron, two Canberras and three Il-28s (half of Nigeria’s bomber fleet).
 All were caught on the ground at the NAF bases in Port Harcourt, Enugu, Benin City and Ughelli.